Tim-Otte/yoga_trainer/README.md

 - **Localization**: Multi-language support and locale selection.
 - **Theme Support**: Light, dark, and system theme modes.
 - **Settings**: Customize TTS voice, volume, pitch, rate, and prep times for workouts and poses.
+- **Import/Export Workouts**: Easily back up or share your workouts as JSON files.
+- **Weekday Recommendations** (optional): Assign workouts to specific weekdays for better planning.

+## 📲 Downloading the latest version
+You can always download the latest version from the [releases page](https://github.com/Tim-Otte/yoga_trainer/releases/latest).
+Download the `app-release.apk` file to install or update the app on your Android device.

 ## 🚀 Getting Started